rapiddweller/rapiddweller-benerator-ce/doc/generating_unique_data.md

 ## ID Generation

-For generating unique data for dataset identifiers like primary keys in a database, see '[Common ID Generators](component_reference.md#common-id-generators)' for a complete ID generator reference and '[Using Relational Databases](using_relational_databases.md)' for database-related id generators.
+For generating unique data for dataset identifiers like primary keys in a database, see [Common ID Generators](component_reference.md#common-id-generators) for a complete ID generator reference and [Using Relational Databases](using_relational_databases.md) for database-related id generators.

 ## Unique Number Generation

 Most → Sequences are able to generate unique numbers.
-Just apply a unique="true" to the number configuration:
+Just apply a `unique="true"` to the number configuration:

 ```xml
 <attribute name="n" type="int" min="3" max="99" unique="true" />